dmsc/fastbasic/compiler/USAGE.md

 FastBasic Cross Compiler
 ========================

 This is the FastBasic cross compiler.
-It takes a basic sources and compiles to an assembly file, and then uses the CA65 assembler and LD65 linker (from the CC65 tools) to build an Atari executable.
+It takes a BASIC source, compiling to an assembly file, and then via the CA65 assembler and LD65 linker (from the CC65 tools) builds an Atari executable.

 Installation